manywho/ui-html5/README.md

-# ManyWho HTML5 Player
+# ManyWho UI HTML5

-HTML5 framework that renders [ManyWho](https://manywho.com) Flows in the browser.
+The HTML5 framework bundles the ui-core & ui-bootstrap to render [ManyWho](https://manywho.com) Flows in the browser.
 The framework is built upon some standard front end technologies including:

 | Library ||